Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/basics/bot_account.md

 The name of your application will be the name displayed to users when they add your bot to their Discord server.<br/>
 With that in mind, it would be a good idea for your application name to match the desired name of your bot.

-Enter your desired application name into the text box, then hit the `Create` button.
+Enter your desired application name into the text box, accept the [Developer Terms of Service](https://discord.com/developers/docs/policies-and-agreements/terms-of-service) and [Developer Policy](https://discord.com/developers/docs/policies-and-agreements/developer-policy) and hit the `Create` button.

 After you hit `Create`, you'll be taken to the application page for your newly created application.